null

 Yes, please just leave a note in the “order comments" section when checking out.

-What are the dimension of your cutting boards?
+What are the dimensions of your cutting boards?

-The latest dimensions are listed in the description for each product on the websiteThe standard dimensions are about 8 inches by 10 inches for the small, 10 inches by 13 inches for the medium, and 12 inches by 23.25 inches for the large of each species.
+The latest dimensions are listed in the description for each product on the websiteThe standard dimensions are about 8 inches by 10 inches for the smalls and 10 inches by 13 inches for the mediums of each species.
+Large oak and maple board are about 11½ inches by 23 inches.

 Can you make a custom cutting board somewhat different from the standard sizes?